CalamityAdam/iot/javascript/readings/fat-arrows.md

 ### No Binding

-Fat arrows don't scope like normal functions, so you can't reassign `this`, which is always what it was at the time the fat arrow was declared.
+Fat arrows don't scope like normal functions, so you can't reassign `this`. `this` will always be what it was at the time the fat arrow was declared.
 ```javascript
 let returnName = () => this.name;
 returnName.call({name: 'Dale Cooper'}) // undefined;